Linking Observation With Powercoach Alerts

 How do I avoid overreacting to single events?

-Use the "three plays make a pattern" rule.
+Use the "three plays make a pattern" principle.
 One bad turnover or one easy goal isn't a trend.
 Wait until the same shape appears three times before you make a structural change.

 Can Powercoach actually spot things before I notice them?